ebanner/tampadevs/readme.md

 Pushing to `master` will automagically deploy to Netlify, which spits out the site at [tampadevs.com](https://tampadevs.com).

 However if you want to test something… `npm run build` is your friend.

+This theme is forked from [KingdomCode](https://kingdomcode.org.uk/

 ## TODO